Feeling Overwhelmed at Work? These 10 Strategies Can Help

 It’s hard to be satisfied with your job and enjoy your life when you feel overwhelmed at work.

 More and more people experience burnout due to heavy workloads, insufficient rewards, and lack of employer support.
+Online therapy has emerged as a solution for many, offering counseling at the click of a button and providing flexibility for those with busy schedules.

 Keep reading to find out what to do when work is overwhelming.